Compliance Alert: ACA Reporting Requirements for 2026

 Key Deadlines

-Filing with the IRS (paper): Employers eligible to file on paper face an earlier deadline, typically at the end of February.
-Given the low threshold for mandatory electronic filing, most ALEs will be filing electronically.
+Filing with the IRS (paper): Employers eligible to file on paper generally face an earlier deadline than electronic filers.
+Given the threshold for mandatory electronic filing, most ALEs will likely be filing electronically.
+Employers should verify current year deadlines with the IRS.
+The paper filing deadline is usually February 28, 2026.

 What to Report